gregrickaby/viewer-for-reddit/.github/PULL_REQUEST_TEMPLATE.md

 ### Verification

-How will a stakeholder test this?
+How will a stakeholder test this PR?

 1.
 1.